mattermost/docs/source/install/cloud-changelog.md

 #### Message Priority and Acknowledgments
  - Added [message priority labels](https://docs.mattermost.com/channels/message-priority.html) to the Threads view.
- - Added support for enterprise users to request acknowledgements on posts and to acknowledge posts (Professional).
+ - Added support for Enterprise customers to request acknowledgements on posts and to acknowledge posts (Professional).

 #### Global Drafts
  - Added a centralized Drafts view for draft messages.

 #### Playbooks
  - Added an option to run playbooks without creating a new channel every time in order to reduce the unnecessary overhead.
- - In addition to the daily digest, users can now also view [a task inbox](https://docs.mattermost.com/playbooks/work-with-tasks.html#task-inbox) from the global header bar while in Playbooks.
+ - In addition to the daily digest, users can now also view [a task inbox](https://docs.mattermost.com/playbooks/work-with-tasks.html#task-inbox) from the global header while in Playbooks.

 #### Calls
  - An important change was made to calls participants limits.
-The Cloud free plan now supports up to 8 participants per call in either Group Messages, public or private channels (it was previously Direct Messages only).
+The Cloud free plan now supports up to 8 participants per call in group messages, public, or private channels (it was previously direct messages only).
  - [Audio calling and screen sharing](https://docs.mattermost.com/configure/calls-deployment.html) in channels is now generally available to all Mattermost customers.
  - Updated [the keyboard shortcut](https://docs.mattermost.com/channels/keyboard-shortcuts-for-channels.html#calls-shortcuts) to start and join calls.